 At the end of 2015 we were thrilled to be invited to two new countries for us, Egypt and Morocco, with tour specialist Travel Talk Tours.
 I’ve already written about our ten day tour of Morocco, so check that post out if you’re interested in learning about the Travel Talk Tours Morocco experience.

 If you visit the Travel Talk Tours Egypt site, you’ll notice they have a number of options for Egypt, some of which seem quite similar.
-We opted for the Jewels of the Nile trip, but I’ll explain in this post about some of the other tours and the pros and cons of each.
+We opted for the Jewels of the Nile trip (see it here), but I’ll explain in this post about some of the other tours and the pros and cons of each.
 Our itinerary was also slightly different from that listed on the website, which I’ll go through as well.

 First, let’s talk a bit about Travel Talk Tours.
 These guys specialise in really great value guided tours, across a variety of destinations, most of which are around the Mediterranean Sea.
 Their primary market are backpackers and budget travelers, generally in the 18 – 39 age range, and the vast majority of folks who come on their tours are from Australia and New Zealand, many based in the UK.